[searchwp_form id=1]

 Specifically, I used Hobbii Rococo Linen in the shade Lace – a gorgeous blend of 34% cotton, 30% linen, and 36% viscose.
 This yarn is lovely to work with and has a subtle, natural texture thanks to the way the fibres are spun together.
 I was pleasantly surprised by how soft it felt – especially compared to some of the scratchier linen blends I’ve used in the past.
 It has a beautiful drape that adds elegance to the finished fabric, and its neutral cream and oat tones perfectly captured the vintage-inspired aesthetic I was aiming for.

-You can use any yarn weight for this pattern – just keep in mind that it will affect the final size, drape, and overall feel of your blanket.
+You can absolutely make this blanket your own by changing the yarn – just keep in mind that it will affect the final size, drape, and overall feel of your blanket.
 I’d love to make a cozy winter version using a heathered worsted weight yarn!

 Blanket Sizing